Integrated Sensing and Communications Enabled Low Earth Orbit Satellite Systems

 In a LEO-ISAC system, to better manage the inter-beam interference among communication users, as well as providing satisfactory performance in sensing, advanced multiple access techniques become indispensable.
 Rate-splitting multiple access (RSMA) has been recognized as a generalized and powerful non-orthogonal transmission framework, and robust interference management strategy for multi-antenna multi-user networks that encompasses the conventional beamforming technique \cite{mao2022rate}, i.e., space division multiple access (SDMA) as a sub-scheme.
-RSMA relies on linearly precoded rate-splitting (RS) at the transmitter and successive interference cancellation (SIC) at the receivers.
-The idea is illustrated in Fig. \ref{rsma}.
-At the transmit side, each message is split into a common part and a private part, which are then encoded and linearly precoded at the satellite gateway.
-At the receive side, each user at first decodes the common stream by treating all private streams as noise.
+RSMA relies on linearly precoded rate-splitting (RS) at the transmitter and successive interference cancellation (SIC) at the receivers. {RSMA has recently been proven to flexibly manage different types of interference in satellite communication systems e.g., intra-satellite system interference, inter-satellite interference, and interference from terrestrial systems\cite{9844445}.} Moreover, RSMA-assisted ISAC satellite system has also been investigated in \cite{9771644}, where RSMA was demonstrated to be very promising to enable a better communication-sensing trade-off performance than the conventional SDMA-assisted joint beamaforming strategy. { As illustrated in Fig. \ref{rsma}, at the transmit side, each message is split into a common part and a private part, which are then encoded and linearly precoded at the satellite gateway.
+At the receive side, each user first decodes the common stream by treating all private streams as noise.
 After removing the decoded common stream, each user decodes the intended private stream by treating the other private streams as noise.
 This enables the flexibility of RSMA by partially decoding interference and partially treating it as noise, and thereby RSMA can reduce to SDMA by tuning the powers and contents of the common and private streams.
-RSMA-assisted ISAC satellite system was investigated in \cite{9771644}, and RSMA was demonstrated to be very promising to enable a better communication-sensing trade-off performance than the conventional SDMA-assisted joint beamaforming strategy, which has been discussed in the previous subsection.
-Fig. \ref{LEOSAT} depicts the optimized trade-off performance between the minimum fairness rate (MFR) amongst satellite users and the root Cram\'{e}r-Rao bound (RCRB) of target parameter estimation in a LEO-ISAC system with $N_{t} = 8$ satellite antenna feeds serving $K = 16$ single-antenna users.
-We assume $\rho = 2$ communication users uniformly distributed in each satellite beam.
-The target parameters $\theta$, $\alpha^{\mathfrak{R}}$, $\alpha^{\mathfrak{I}}$, $\mathcal{F}_{D}$ respectively denote the direction of arrival (DoA)/direction of departure (DoD), the real/imaginary part of the complex reflection coefficient and the Doppler frequency.
-The performance gain achieved by RSMA-assisted LEO-ISAC joint beamforming can be clearly observed compared with the conventional SDMA-assisted joint beamforming.
-The readers can refer to \cite{9832622} for further details.
+The introduced additional common stream can not only better manage interference between communication users, but also act as a radar sequence to assist the sensing functionality. }